HsiangHung/Machine_Learning_Note/Time_Series/README.md

 Most statistical forecasting methods are based on the assumption that the time series can be rendered approximately stationary (i.e., "stationarized") through the use of mathematical transformations.
 Thus, finding the sequence of transformations to stationarize a time-series often provides important clues in the search for an appropriate forecasting model.

 It turns out that a lot of data becomes stationary after certain transformation.
 [ARIMA](https://people.duke.edu/~rnau/411arim.htm) model is a model for non-stationarity, by stationarizing a time-series through **differencing** (assumes that the data becomes stationary after differencing).
-If a series is stationary, we can just implement ARMA model (by mpiktas [[StackExchange, 1]][Why does a time series have to be stationary?] and Rob Hyndman [[Rob Hyndman]][The ARIMAX model muddle]).
+If a series is stationary, we can just implement ARMA model (by mpiktas [[StackExchange, 1]][Why does a time series have to be stationary?] and ARIMAX model [[Rob Hyndman, ARIMAX]][The ARIMAX model muddle]).

 ## Why time-series data needs to be stationary?